Whittier Itinerary that Doesn’t Include Cruise | Alaska

 Whittier Itinerary, Alaska - Roads and Destinations

-Visit Portage Lake on your way to Whittier
+Stopping at Portage Lake on our way to Whittier

 The only way to get to Whittier is through the Anton Anderson Memorial Tunnel.
 There is no other way around.
-Although driving through the longest (2.5 miles) highway tunnel in North America sounds enticing, the structure can present some inconvenience.
+Although driving through the longest (2.5 miles) highway tunnel in North America sounds enticing, the trip is not without any inconveniences.

 Inside, the Whittier Tunnel reminds of a movie set, the one that is used for filming old pictures about Alaska’s gold rush.
-Dark walls seem to almost squeeze your car from both sides.
+Its dark walls seem to try to squeeze your car from both sides.

-You can’t speed up or go back: a long caravan of cars in front and behind you significantly slows you down.
+You can’t speed up or go back: a long caravan of cars in front and behind you slows you down.
 So for approximately seven minutes, all you can do is to go with the flow and pray that none of the vehicles in front of you get flat tires or any other breakdowns.
-Otherwise, you’ll be stuck in the tunnel for much longer and will have to adjust your itinerary or cancel the visit to Whittier altogether.
+Otherwise, you’ll be stuck in the tunnel for much longer.

 Alaska - Roads and Destinations

-Portage Lake seduces you with spectacular views of Portage Glacier on your way to Whittier and ultimately becomes another must-visit place on your itinerary.
-Driving farther without stopping to admire a long, glaciated valley surrounding the lake with the ice-cold water is out of question.
+Portage Lake entices you with the spectacular views of Portage Glacier on your way to Whittier and ultimately becomes another must-visit destination on your itinerary.
+Driving farther without stopping to admire a long, glaciated valley surrounding the lake with the ice-cold water is out of the question.

-Luckily, you don’t need to wonder where to pull over for this feast for the eyes.
-A big parking lot sits on the southern end of the lake, making it easier to visit the place before reaching Whittier.
+Luckily, you don’t need to wonder where to pull over to take part in this visual feast.
+A big parking lot sits on the southern end of the lake, making it an easy stop right on the outskirts of Whittier.

 Alaska - Roads and Destinations